Citation, DOI, disclosures and article data

 Split cord malformations are divided into two types according to the presence of a dividing septum and single vs dual dural sac:

 - type I: duplicated dural sac, with common midline spur (osseous or fibrous) and usually symptomatic

 - type II: single dural sac containing both hemicords; impairment less marked

-Type I is the classic diastematomyelia, characterised by 1-6:
+Type I is the classic diastematomyelia, characterized by 1-6:

 - duplicated dural sac